All About Nappy Wraps

-Traditional plastic (or PVC) nappy covers/pants are, quite frankly, disgusting and should be outlawed!
-You would not wear them yourself, so why make your baby wear them?
-Most importantly, plastic pants are hot and sweaty, and they tend to leave painful red marks on the waist and legs.
+Often when we mention waterproof wraps people think of the traditional plastic pants previous generations wore, but modern waterproof wraps are nothing like these.
+Traditional plastic (or PVC) nappy covers/pants are still available to buy in certain high street stores but they really aren't the preferred option to use for your baby.
+Plastic pants are hot and sweaty, and they tend to leave painful red marks on the waist and legs.
 Because of this environment, sweat rashes easily develop, especially with night nappies.
 They may seem very cheap, but because they go hard so easily and need to be replaced, it is a very misleading economy.
-Bear in mind that the German research warning of the effect on sperm of the overheated atmosphere of a disposable applies just as much to an overheated cotton nappy - which will be the case if plastic or PVC wraps are used.
+Bear in mind that the German research warning of the effect on sperm of the overheated atmosphere of a disposable applies just as much to an overheated cloth nappy - which will be the case if plastic or PVC wraps are used.

-You will need at least three wraps at each size, to allow for one on, one in the wash and another for accidents.
-We recommend you have a ratio of 1 wrap for every 4 nappies that fit at each stage to ensure you don't run out.
-The younger the baby the more you are likely to need in 24hours.
+You will need as a minimum at least three wraps, to allow for one on, one in the wash and another for accidents, however this really is the absolute minimum.
+We recommend you have a ratio of 1 wrap for every 4 nappies to ensure you don't run out.
+The same ratio applies to an all in two nappy system.
+The younger the baby, the more you are likely to need in 24 hours.

-As a general rule cover pants should not be sanitised or tumble dried, as this may damage the waterproofing.
-Some can be tumble dried on low, but it is rarely worth the risk, as they usually dry very quickly.
+As a general rule wraps should not be tumble dried or soaked, as this may damage the waterproofing.
+Some can be tumble dried on low, but it is rarely worth the risk, as they usually air dry exceptionally quickly.

-When you put the cover pants on, feel around the top and the legs to make sure it completely covers the nappy, otherwise the wet will wick out onto clothes.
-If you are good with a pair of knitting needles it is worth doing a quick web search to see if you can track down a pattern to knit your own wool pants.
+When you put the wrap on, feel around the top and the legs to make sure it completely covers the nappy and nothing is sticking out, otherwise the wet will wick out onto clothes.

-You also get a choice of nappy wraps that fit birth to potty or sized options.
+You also get a choice of nappy wraps that fit 'birth to potty' or that come in different sizes as baby grows.
 Sized options are more expensive as you need to replace them as baby grows.
 The fit however is MUCH better at each stage which in turn makes them far more reliable.
 You are also spreading the wear across your nappy system so if you have more children the wraps will be in better condition.

 If you are on a budget don't compromise on the quality of your wrap but compromise on the nappy underneath.
 An excellent wrap will make even the cheapest nappy work.